Amarjeet325/timelycapsule-web/README.md

 3. _Set up environment variables:_

-   - Create a .env.local file in the root directory.
-   - Add the following line to the file:
+   - Rename the .env.local to .env

-     NEXTAUTH_SECRET=set_to_a_random_text

 4. _Run the development server:_
    bash
    npm run dev

    The application will be available at http://localhost:3000.

+5. \_Build the docker image
+   docker build -t timelycapsule-web .
+   If it fails the first time, check your internet connection and try again

+6. Run the docker container:
+   docker run -d -p 3000:3000 timelycapsule-web

 ## Contribution Guidelines